Last Updated on November 24, 2021 by Ope Quadri

 They do this by advising depositors to file claim at their branches across the country.

-Cases of Bank Liquidation in Nigeria
+List of Liquidated Banks in Nigeria

 There are several instances of revocations of licenses, troubled and bank liquidation in Nigeria, most recent is the closure of 42 Microfinance banks in the country.